Symptoms of the menopause to look out for

 Other menopause symptoms

-Other, less-common symptoms of menopause can include:
+Other, symptoms of menopause can include:

 • Menopause headaches.
 These may be a direct outcome of irritability and anxiety.
 Although not fully understood, it seems that hormonal changes during menopause may have a direct effect, giving rise to headaches in (probably) the same way that women with migraines suffer headaches at particular points in their menstrual cycle.